mufeedali/Wordbook/README.md

 * Random Word
 * Live Search
 * Double click to search
-* Custom Definitions feature using Pango Markup or an HTML subset for formatting
 * Support for GNOME Dark Mode and launching app in dark mode.

 ## Screenshots